Natehubbit/openPalCloud/README.md

 # openPalCloud
-This code handles the notification service for Openpal android app
+This Repo handles the notification service for Openpal android app